Rivals Professional Football League: Structure and players

 The league divide to three abbreviated "seasons": the Florida teams play from February to March, the Michigan teams contend from August to September and the Georgia teams compete from November to December.
 Each team plays a three-week regular season with the top two teams competing for the league championship.

 11 of 12 teams are centrally owned and operated by the league (Detroit Cougars owned by Ryan Reed), while each team consists of 50 players with a "small practice squad".
 Every year the league conducts a draft, consisting of 10 rounds with 20 selections per round to construct the teams rosters.

 The registration fee for the league tryout is $200, while salaries can range from $100 to $1,000 a week, but the majority of the players are on fully incentive based contracts.
 The league also provides housing for $15 a day and charge $400 for equipment.
-As result of the pay scale the league is subject to criticism, as some openly called it "a scam".
+Since December 2021, the league arranged additional "College Bowl" style scouting event, called RPFL Super Bowl, which athletes paid $1,000 to participate.